Recursive-AI-LLC/static-websites-framework/template/README.md

 # Recursive Static Website Framework (RSWF)

-The Recursive Static Website Fraweork is a static website framework built on Vite, Tailwind CSS, and Alpine JS, leveraging Handlebars for templating.
+The Recursive Static Website Framework is a static website framework built on Vite, Tailwind CSS v3, and Alpine JS, leveraging Handlebars for templating.
 It is an opinionated framework that is optimized for use with Recursive AI Bots.

 ## General Principles